DeathStar3/SPLC2021-symfinder-tutorial/docs/index.md

 * learn about the underlying concepts of symfinder (i.e. symmetries in object-oriented mechanisms, density) and how they are used in the toolchain,
 * learn how to run a symfinder analysis on one or multiple projects, and
 * identify variability by interpreting the obtained visual results on both an example project and a project of their choice.

+## Prerequisites

+* Although symfinder also supports Windows systems, a machine running on either Linux or Mac is preferred;
+* A functional Docker install.

 ## Plan